 find /path-of-www -type f -printf '%TY-%Tm-%Td %TT %p\n' | sort -r

-Replace core files, plugin files & theme files
+7. Replace the core files, plugin files & theme files.

 You can replace the infected core files with the original versions of the same from WordPress.org.
 After downloading the fresh and updated versions of these files & directories, you can delete the older ones.

 Check your wp-content/uploads directory for files with blacklisted extensions, like .php, .js and .ico.
-If you find such files, check the content for characters like base64_decode, rot13, eval, strrev, gzinflate, etc. Eliminate files all such files as they are supposedly malicious.
+If you find such files, check the content for characters like base64_decode, rot13, eval, strrev, gzinflate, etc. Eliminate files all such files as they are can be malicious.

 A hacker may have modified or added a new sitemap to index the Japanese SEO Spam pages quickly.
 If you notice any suspicious links in the sitemap, quickly update your CMS core files from a last known clean backup.

-Another option to prevent the Japanese SEO Spam infections is to use a Website Firewall.
+Like the Japanese Keyword hack, another similar SEO spam attack in WordPress is the pharma attack, which shows spam pharmaceutical products like Viagra, Cialis, etc on your website’s SEO titles or URLs.
+A great option to prevent such infections is to use a Website Firewall.
 Our Security Suite helps to automatically secure your site and virtually patch software by preventing malicious requests from reaching your website.

-Affect Japanese Keyword Hack On Your Website SEO & Traffic?
+The Effects of Japanese Keyword Hack on Your Website’s SEO & Traffic?

-Cyberattacks are horrible.
-Its aftereffects are more so.
-We conducted a little study on one of our customers’ websites to see the effect a Japanese keyword hack has on his website.
+Cyber attacks are horrible – but their after-effects are more so.
+We conducted a little study on one of our customers’ websites to see the effect the Japanese keyword hack had on his website.

-The website traffic shows a steep drop towards the end when it was hacked this November.
-The data in the above picture spans a year and traffic never saw a dip as it does in November.
+The website traffic shows a steep drop towards the end when it was hacked last November.
+The data in the above picture spans a year and traffic never saw a dip as it did in November.

-Then, we went on to narrow our research to the hacked month’s data which we compared to that of August.
-August became our choice of a month since no major Google update was pushed in August.
+Then, we went on to narrow our search to the hacked month’s data which we compared to that of August – which we chose since no major Google update was pushed in that month.

 After the website was hacked in November, this is what the data transformed to: